divaricatum/cl-faq/README.md

 <span id="s8q1"></span>

-### How do I pass and return 64-bit integers through the FFI?
+### Q. How do I pass and return 64-bit integers through the FFI?

 Allegro CL does not support 64-bit integers in 32-bit lisps, since we try to be compatible on all architectures on which we run, and since